certbot/certbot/README.rst

 How you use Certbot depends on the configuration of your web server.
 The best way to get started is to use our `interactive guide <https://certbot.eff.org>`_.
 It generates instructions based on your configuration settings.
 In most cases, you’ll need `root or administrator access <https://certbot.eff.org/faq/#does-certbot-require-root-privileges>`_ to your web server to run Certbot.

 If you’re using a hosted service and don’t have direct access to your web server, you might not be able to use Certbot.
-Check with your hosting provider for documentation about uploading certificates or using certificates issues by Let’s Encrypt.
+Check with your hosting provider for documentation about uploading certificates or using certificates issued by Let’s Encrypt.

 Certbot is a fully-featured, extensible client for the Let's Encrypt CA (or any other CA that speaks the `ACME